aidantwoods/SecureHeaders/docs/v2/Getting-Started.md

 </html>
 ```

-Even though in the current PHP configuration, cookie flags `Secure` and `HTTPOnly` do **not** default to on, the end result of the `Set-Cookie` header will be
+Even though in the current PHP configuration, cookie flags `Secure` and
+`HTTPOnly` do **not** default to on, and despite the fact that
+PHP does not support the `SameSite` cookie attribute, the end result of the
+`Set-Cookie` header will be
 ```
-Set-Cookie:auth=supersecretauthenticationstring; secure; HttpOnly
+Set-Cookie:auth=supersecretauthenticationstring; Secure; HttpOnly; SameSite=Lax
 ```

 These flags were inserted by SecureHeaders because the cookie name contained the substring `auth`.
 Of course if that was a bad assumption, you can correct SecureHeaders' behaviour ([`->protectedCookie`](protectedCookie)), conversely you can tell SecureHeaders about some of your cookies that have less obvious names – but may need protecting in case of accidental missing flags.